Eggs

 What Are Fairy Eggs?

 Fairy eggs are very tiny eggs, usually without the yolk.
-They come from a hen that lays regular-sized eggs but, due to an error in the egg-making process, lays a tiny, yolkless egg instead.
-During fairy egg-making, the albumen gets formed before the yolk is released, and the eggshell shapes around only the egg white.
-Although a yolk inside a fairy egg is possible, chances are relatively low, and it usually looks more like an orange slime floating in egg white.
+Due to an error in the egg-making process, the hen lays a tiny, yolkless egg instead.
+A yolk inside a fairy egg is possible, but it usually looks more like orange slime floating in egg white.

 What causes a hen to lay a fairy egg?